khamitov-aleksandr/dice/README.md

 # The Dicee Game

 ## About the Project
-This is a simple Dicee Game to display my knowledge of HTML, CSS, JS and GIT.
+This is a simple Dice Game to display my knowledge of HTML, CSS, JS, Markdown and GIT.
 Just try to play and enjoy!

 ## Objectives
 * How to use meta tags, include fonts;